-Cyberbullying, or online bullying, can be defined as the use of technologies by an individual or by a group of people to deliberately and repeatedly upset someone else.
-Online bullying is a method of bullying and should be viewed and treated the same as "real world" bullying and can happen to any member of the school community.
-Education staff, parents and young people have to be constantly vigilant and work together to prevent and tackle bullying wherever it appears.
+Cyberbullying, or online bullying, can be defined as the use of technologies by an individual, or by a group of people, to deliberately and repeatedly upset someone else.
+Cyberbullying is a method of bullying and should be viewed and treated the same as "real world" bullying and can happen to any member of the school community.
+Educational setting staff, parents and young people have to be constantly vigilant and work together to prevent and tackle bullying wherever it appears.

-Further information about the role schools/settings have to play in preventing and tackling bullying can be found in the Kent County Council anti-bullying policy template (DOCX, 35.8 KB) (August 2016)
+Further information about the role schools and settings have to play in preventing and tackling bullying can be found in the Kent County Council anti-bullying policy template (DOCX, 138.7 KB) (September 2018).

-Kent schools and settings are encouraged to access and use the Cyberbullying Guidance provided by Childnet which explores how schools and settings should understand, prevent and respond to online bullying concerns.
+Kent educational settings are encouraged to access and use the Cyberbullying Guidance provided by Childnet and DfE 'Preventing and Tackling Bullying' (July 2017) guidance which explores how settings should understand, prevent and respond to online bullying concerns.

-Online bullying is a method of bullying that is concerned with the use of ICT to upset, threaten or humiliate someone and should be treated as seriously as other forms of bullying.
-Online (Cyber) bullying rarely occurs in isolation and tends to include physical and emotional bullying offline.
+Cyberbullying is a method of bullying that is concerned with the use of ICT to upset, threaten or humiliate someone and should be treated as seriously as other forms of bullying.
+Cyberbullying rarely occurs in isolation and tends to include physical and emotional bullying offline.

-What can sometimes make online (Cyber) bullying feel harder to manage can be the following:
+What can sometimes make cyberbullying feel harder to manage can be the following:

-- Online bullying can take place 24/7 (creating a feeling of "no escape" for the victim) and is not restricted by location e.g. globally.
+- Cyberbullying can take place 24/7, creating a feeling of "no escape" for the victim, and is not restricted by location

-- Electronic content is very hard to control once it has been posted and can never be guaranteed to be removed totally from circulation - this can be very upsetting to victims as they can never be sure who has viewed images/content about them.
+- Electronic content is very hard to control once it has been posted and can never be guaranteed to be removed totally from circulation; this can be very upsetting to victims as they can never be sure who has viewed images or content about them.

 - Bullies can attempt to be anonymous and can feel "distanced" from the incident.
 They are often unaware of the laws regarding harassment and the fact online activity can be traced via "digital footprints."

-- "Bystanders" can easily become perpetrators by passing on videos/images/content or by videoing incidents such as "happy slapping" - they then become 'accessories.'
+- "Bystanders" can easily become perpetrators by passing on videos, image or content, or by videoing incidents such as "happy slapping"'

-- Online bullying can sometimes occur unintentionally - often due to a lack of awareness/empathy e.g. "It was only a joke."
+- Cyberbullying can occur unintentionally, often due to a lack of awareness and empathy, or by thinking "It was only a joke."

-- Online bullying enables harassment and upset to take place across generations - age/size is not an issue (child to child, child to adult, adult to adult, adult to child) due to technology removing some of the power and size issues that would otherwise prevent it from occurring.
+- Cyberbullying enables harassment and upset to take place across generations; age and size is not an issue due to technology removing the power and size issues that could otherwise prevent bullying from occurring.

-- Online bullying can sometimes even be perpetrated by the victim themselves (known as Digital Self-Harm).
+- Cyberbullying can sometimes even be perpetrated by the victim themselves (known as cyber/digital self-harm).

 What is "Trolling" and is it the same as cyberbullying?

 "Trolling" is not quite the same as cyberbullying.
-Trolling is when someone deliberately posts inflammatory, offensive, or off-topic messages or comments online such as in a discussion forum, chat room, blog, or social media site with the main intent of provoking an emotional response or disrupting normal on-topic discussion.
+Trolling is when someone deliberately posts inflammatory, offensive, or off-topic messages, images or comments online with the main intent of provoking an emotional response or disrupting normal on-topic discussion.
 People who take part in 'trolling' are referred to as 'trolls'.
-"Trolls" often argue that their behaviour is a "joke" and is about creating mischief or demonstrating freedom of speech but for many the viciousness and often personal nature of the comments verges on hate speech, threats and bullying and can cause considerable distress.
+"Trolls" often argue that their behaviour is a "joke" and is about creating mischief or demonstrating freedom of speech; but for many, the viciousness and often personal nature of the comments verges on hate speech, threats and bullying, and can cause considerable distress.

-Trolling can also have criminal consequences under the Malicious Communications Act as sending letters, electronic communications or articles which conveys a message that is indecent or highly offensive, a threat or false information.
-If the reason for that communication was to cause distress or anxiety to the recipient or to any other person, then the sender is guilty of an offence whether those targeted actually receive the message or not.
+Trolling can also have criminal consequences under the Malicious Communications Act which makes it an offence to send electronic communications that are indecent or highly offensive, contain threats or false information.
+If the reason for the communication is to cause distress or anxiety to the recipient or any other person, the sender is guilty of an offence whether those targeted actually receive the message or not.